gtvj/vim-cheatsheet/README.md

 Good search features are:

 * Hit `/` to initiate a search.
 Similarly, prepending `\v` to your search this will have it run in 'very magic mode' which means you don't have to escape all your metacharacters (a somewhat annoying thing in Vim).
-An example would be /\v
+An example would be `cart?` to find 'car' and 'cart'
 * Having performed a search, hit 'n' to find the next occurence.
 * Hitting '*' will find the next occurence of the current word.
 Similarly, hittiing '#' will find the previous.